 Are you, like me, highly sensitive?

 Highly Sensitive People (HSPs) are said to make up about 15-20% of humans.
-We seem more likely than the average person to be introverts, intuitive, creative or artsy, women or LGBTQ+, caregivers, or (my favorite) to want to go vegan.
+We seem more likely than average to be introverts, intuitive, creative or artsy, women or LGBTQ+, caregivers, or (my favorite) to want to go vegan.

 Society may tell us to toughen up, but I dare you to be sensitive.